 The comprehensive edition "Georg Solmssen – a German banker.
 Letters from half a century" (in German) provides insights into half a century of German financial, economic and social history and made important sources, which had been scattered so far, accessible to a broad public for the first time.

-The historian Friederike Sattler is working on the study "Alfred Herrhausen: Manager and symbolic figure of Rhenish capitalism", for which she has analyzed a large volume of files at the Historical Institute.
-The biography is expected to appear at the end of 2019.
+In 2019, the study “Alfred Herrhausen: Manager and symbolic figure of Rhenish capitalism”, for which historian Friederike Sattler has analyzed a large volume of files at the Historical Institute, was published.

 Records of Deutsche Bank's history